mgupta1221/CodeSnippets/ReadMe.txt

 that, given an array A consisting of N integers, returns the smallest number of moves required to make all elements in the array pairwise distinct.
 If the result is greater than 1,000,000,000 the function should return -1.

+35. You are given a map of the Roman Empire.
+There are N + 1 cities (numbered from O to N) and N directed roads between them.
+The road network is connected; that is, ignoring the directions of roads, there is a route between each pair of cities.
+The capital of the Roman Empire is Rome.
+We know that all roads lead to Rome.
+This means that there is a route from each city to Rome.
+Your task is to find Rome on the map, or decide that it is not there.
+The roads are described by two arrays A and B of N integers each.
+For each integer K (0<= K < N), there exists a road from city A[K] to city B[K].
+Write a function in c# language:

+class Solution {
+public int solution (int[] A ,int[] B);
+}

+that, given two arrays A and B, returns the number of the city which is Rome (the city that can be reached from all other cities).
+If no such city exists, your function should return -1.

+Examples:
+1. Given A = [1, 2, 3] and B = [O, O, 0] the function should return O. Rome has the number O on the map.

+2. Given A = [O, 1, 2, 4, 5] and B = [2, 3, 3, 3, 2], the function should return 3.
+Rome has the number 3 on the map.
+From cities 1 , 2 and 4 there is a direct road to city 3.
+From cities O and 5, the roads to city 3 go through city 2.

+3. Given A = [2, 3, 3, 4] and B = [1,1,0,0], the function should return —1.
+There is no Rome on the map.

+36. You love playing with LEGO blocks.
+Initially, you have N towers of different heights.
+As you look at the towers, you think they would look more beautiful if all of them had the same height.
+However, you can only increase (if necessary) the height of a tower.
+Given the initial representation Of the towers, your task is to determine the minimum number of blocks you will need to make all the towers of the same height.
+You can assume that the height of each block is 1.
+Input is  The first line of the input contains an integer N, representing the number of LEGO towers that you have.
+The second line of the input contains N integers as h1, h2,... hN, hi represents the height Of the ith tower.
+Output
+Print the minimum number of blocks you need to ensure that all towers have the same height.
+Write the program in c#:

+Solution:
+ public static int solv(List<int> h)
+    {
+        // Find the maximum height in the list int maxHeight = 0;
+        foreach (int height in h)
+        {
+            if (height > maxHeight)
+            {
+                maxHeight = height;
+            }
+        }
+        // Calculate the total number of blocks needed to make all towers the same height int blocksNeeded = 0;
+        foreach (int height in h)
+        {
+            blocksNeeded += (maxHeight - height);
+        }
+        return blocksNeeded;
+    }

+37.

 How to prepare from Chandra